wely/DevCamp/HOL/dotnet/12-IoTHub-ACI/README.md

     ![image](./media/12-net-ex1-2-f.PNG)

-1. In the dialogue box that opens select IoT Hub, your IoT Hub, then Events as the Endpoint.
+1. In the dialog box that opens select IoT Hub, your IoT Hub, then Events as the Endpoint.

     ![image](./media/12-net-ex1-2-g.PNG)